 Two categories of URAG funding are available:

-2. Explorer Grant: One award of $10,000 is available to support research for which the principal investigator wishes to obtain significant external funding in the future.
+2. Explorer Grant: Four awards of $7,500 are available to support research for which the principal investigator wishes to obtain significant external funding in the future.
 Explorer Grant recipients must identify and apply to an external grant funding opportunity within six months of the end of the URAG award period.

 Eligibility: Applicants must be full-time tenure-track faculty who hold the rank Assistant Professor or higher.